hemeryar/explainers/cross_page_window_proxy_policy.md

 Integrating with cross-origin popup flows only requires asynchronous communication since they're cross-origin.
 These flow can work as intended.
 We've solved the first integration issue of having both crossOriginIsolated and a popup flow.

 ## Using Cross-Page-Window-Proxy-Policy for side-channel protection
-The problem of providing side-channel protection is still not solved.
-This is what the specific values of the Cross-Page-Window-Proxy-Policy are meant for.
-For now we plan to only give it only one possible value, closed-opener-postMessage.
+We plan to give the header only one possible value, _"closed-opener-postMessage"_.
 On top of limiting synchronous communications with same-origin pages that do not share this policy, it would also prevent all asynchronous access to WindowProxies for things that are not window.closed(), window.opener() and window.postMessage.
 Some metrics were produced in chrome to help determine if we could have a single value or if the policy would need to have finer grain.
 Preserving these windowProxy attributes works for an overwhelming majority.

 ## Interactions with COOP
 We could also ask whether COOP: Same-Origin-Allow-Popups is still useful.
 The short answer is yes, because it not only says _"I'm okay preserving scripability to popups I open"_.
 It also says _"I'm generally not okay being opened as a popup"_.
 This is not something you can achieve using only Cross-Page-Window-Proxy-Policy.